Alcott slams U.S. Open 'discrimination' over wheelchair omission

 Melbourne man Alcott has won 10 wheelchair Grand Slam singles titles and took the singles and doubles gold at the 2016 Paralympic Games at Rio.

-“And please do not tell me I am a ‘greater risk’ because I am disabled,” said the 29-year-old.
+“And please do not tell me I am a ‘greater risk’ because I am disabled,” the 29-year-old wrote.

 “I am disabled yes but that does not make me SICK.
-I am fitter and healthier than nearly everybody reading this right now.
-There are no added risks.

-“And for sure there are far more important things going on in the world, but that choice should’ve been up TO ME.

-“It is blatant discrimination for able bodied people to decide on my behalf what i do with my LIFE AND CAREER just because I am disabled.
-Not good enough.”
+“It is blatant discrimination for able bodied people to decide on my behalf what I do with my LIFE AND CAREER just because I am disabled.
+Not good enough,” he wrote.